 The Maltese working week comprises of 40 hours for full-time employment, with 48 hours being the legal maximum, the extra 8 of which are paid as overtime.
-Daily office hours generally range between 08:00/09:00 to 17:00/18:00 with a lunchbreak in between, however reduced hours are a possibility with some government departments and private firms during summer.
+Daily office hours generally range between 08:00/09:00 to 17:00/18:00 with a lunch break in between, however, reduced hours are a possibility with some government departments and private firms during summer.

 Working in a Maltese Company

-Most local companies provide a welcoming and open working atmosphere for all employees, even the foreigners.
+Most local companies provide a welcoming and open working atmosphere for all employees, even foreigners.
 Because of its small size, the Maltese business world runs in tight circles, which has both its pros and cons.
 However, most companies will instantly go out of their way to get to know you and integrate you into the team so you’ll feel like part of the family in no time.
 This accommodating attitude makes it much easier for expats to settle down to their new life in Malta.

-On that note, if you decide to change job and leave the company, your decision might be taken more personally in Malta.
+On that note, if you decide to change the job and leave the company, your decision might be taken more personally in Malta.
 It’s also quite likely that your old and new boss may know each other so be extremely careful to go about your move in the best way possible so as not to leave a negative impression.
 This intimate quality to the Maltese workplace definitely takes some getting used to.

-The Maltese economy has managed to remain stable throughout the economic crises that rocked the rest of the continent and now emerges stronger than ever with a growing GDP and countless new employment opportunities cropping up on a regular basis.
+The Maltese economy has managed to remain stable throughout the economic crises that rocked the rest of the continent and now emerge stronger than ever with a growing GDP and countless new employment opportunities cropping up on a regular basis.